Mary Ann DeVine Sculptures: Pivotal Moments in the History of the Jewish People, Canaan

 Moses’ brother, Aaron, was the first high priest of the Israelites.
 Exodus 28 describes how Aaron and his sons are to serve the Lord.
 In this sculpture, the “breast piece of decision” is a focal point.
 In Torah, it is described as four rows of stones mounted as follows: carnelian, chrysolite and emerald; then turquoise, sapphire and amethyst; then jacinth, agate and crystal; and lastly beryl, lapis lazuli and jasper.
 The stones correspond to the tribes of Israel.
 When Aaron wore the breastplate, the names of the tribes of Israel were over his heart “for remembrance before the Lord at all times.”

-DeVine (1935 –1996) was equally proficient in carving stone or casting bronze.
+DeVine (1935 –1996) was equally proficient in carving stone and casting bronze.
 Her work drew on her profound knowledge of the history of art, religion and mythology.
 Her works are held in the public collections of the Library of Congress, the University of California at Los Angeles and the Long Beach Museum of Art, among others.
 She was a 1984 recipient of a National Endowment for the Arts grant for sculpture.
 Her series at Hillside Memorial Park was one of the last that she completed prior to her death.